SEAME-pt/ObjectDetectionAvoidance/doxyfiles/doxyfile_readme.md

 ## Datasets

-For lane and drivable area detection, we took some images of our lab and also used the bdd10k dataset.
+For lane and drivable area detection, we took some images of our lab.
 For the objects, we downloaded some datasets from Roboflow.

 I noticed a decay of object detection outside the objects of my dataset, despite the fact that i froze the backbone and lowered the learning rate.
 So you might need to add some object images to preserve more information.